Skip to content

 The Immortal Iron Fist: The Trade Paperbacks

-During that time period, Danny Rand also appeared in the New Avengers series and in some of the big events.
+During that period, Danny Rand also appeared in the New Avengers series and some of the big events.

 The Heroic Age of Iron Fist

-During Marvel’s Heroic Age, post-Siege, Iron Fist became a member of the New Avengers By Brian Michael Bendis.
+During Marvel’s Heroic Age, post-Siege, Iron Fist became a member of the New Avengers comics by Brian Michael Bendis.

 Daredevil Reading OrderLike most of the street-level heroes of New York, especially those connected to Daredevil, Shadowland was inevitable.
 You can find out more about the event with our Reading Order.
 In it, Iron Fist was quite active.